Subpolynomial trace reconstruction for random strings and arbitrary deletion probability: Introduction

 \section{Introduction}

-The {\bf deletion-insertion channel} takes as input a bit string $\x=(x_0,x_1,\dots,x_{n-1}) \in \{0,1\}^{n}$ and outputs a noisy version of it, where bits have been randomly inserted and deleted.
+Learning a parameter from a sequence of noisy observations is a basic problem in statistical inference and machine learning.
+The amount of data required (known as the {\em sample complexity}) to learn the parameter is of fundamental interest.
+A natural problem in this class where the missing parameter is a bit string and it is unknown whether the sample complexity is polynomial, is the trace reconstruction problem for the {\bf insertion-deletion channel}.
+This channel takes as input a string $\x=(x_0,x_1,\dots,x_{n-1}) \in \{0,1\}^{n}$ and outputs a noisy version of it, where bits have been randomly inserted and deleted.
 Let $q\in[0,1)$ be the deletion probability and let $q'\in[0,1)$ be the insertion probability.
 First, for each $j$, before the $j$th bit of $\x$ we insert $G_j-1$ uniform and independent bits, where the independent geometric random variables $G_j \ge 1 $ have parameter $1-q'$.
 Then we delete each bit of the resulting string independently with probability $q$.
 The output string $\xt$ is called a {\bf trace}.
 An example is shown in Figure~\ref{fig:trace}.

 Suppose that the input string $\x$ is unknown.
 The {\bf trace reconstruction problem} asks the following: How many i.i.d.\ copies of the trace $\xt$ do we need in order to determine $\x$ with high probability?
-(See Sections \ref{sec:reconstruction} and \ref{sec:proofmainthm} for more formal problem descriptions.)
+(A more formal problem description will be given in Section \ref{sec:reconstruction}.)

 There are two variants of this problem: the ``worst case'' and the ``average case'' (also referred to as the ``random case'').
 In the worst case variant, we want to obtain bounds which hold uniformly over all possible input strings $\x$.
 In the average case variant, the input string is chosen uniformly at random.

 In this paper, we study the average case.
+Holenstein, Mitzenmacher, Panigrahy, and Wieder \cite{HMPW08} gave an algorithm for reconstructing random strings from the deletion channel using polynomially many traces, assuming the deletion probability $q$ is sufficiently small.
+Peres and Zhai \cite{PZ17} proved that $\exp(O( \log^{1/2}n ))$ many traces suffice for the deletion channel when the deletion probability $q$ is below $1/2$.
+For $q \geq 1/2$, the previous best bound was the same as for worst case strings, i.e., $\exp(O( n^{1/3} ))$, see \cite{DOS16,NP16}.

+The following theorem is our main result, which improves the upper bound for all $q \in [0,1)$ and also holds when we allow insertions.
+In particular, we answer the part of the first open question in \cite[Section 9]{M09} which concerns random strings. \begin{theorem} For $n\in\N$ let $\x\in\{0,1 \}^n$ be a bit string where the bits are chosen uniformly and independently at random.
+Given $q,q'\in[0,1)$ there exists $M>0$ such that for all $n$ we can reconstruct $\x$ with probability $1-o_n(1)$ using $\lceil\exp(M\log^{1/3}n)\rceil$ traces from the insertion-deletion channel with parameters $q$ and $q'$.
+Moreover, our algorithm runs in $n^{1 + o(1)}$ time. \end{theorem}

+An earlier version of this work appeared in COLT \cite{HPP18}; in this updated version, we have simplified the proof and added an analysis of the algorithm's running time.